cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 Write the code snippet to a python script and execute it with `python <script>.py`.
 The resulting outputs will be produced in the same manner as with the shell command above, but now resticted to 5 jobs running in parallel.

-In this form, the python script can be used also on `lxplus` login nodes with 10 CPUs with an expected runtime of about 15 minutes.
+In this form and with `ncpus = 5`, the python script can be used also on `lxplus` login nodes, which usually have 10 CPUs, with an expected runtime of about 15 minutes.

 In general, the better the connection to storage (e.g. SSDs) and the more CPUs you have, the faster the processing with such scripts.